 Ohio Means Test Calculator

->

-> The Means Test is a bankruptcy form that calculates your average monthly income.
+You may be wondering what is the income limit for filing Chapter 7.
+The Means Test is a bankruptcy form that calculates your average monthly income.
 The average monthly income determines your annual median income.
 The legislature added an income test to determine if individuals were eligible for a bankruptcy discharge (forgiveness of debt) when it changed bankruptcy laws in 2005.
 Therefore, if you “fail” the Means Test, you are probably not eligible for a bankruptcy discharge under Chapter 7.

->

-> Your median income is compared to the median income of other similarly sized households in Ohio to determine your Chapter 7 eligibility.
+Your median income is compared to the median income of other similarly sized households in Ohio to determine your Chapter 7 eligibility.
 If your income is higher than the median income of an Ohio household of the same size, you “fail” the first part of the Means Test.
 However, there is a second part of the Means Test that measures your disposable income (income after allowable living expenses).
 If your disposable income is negative or below a certain amount, you might be able to file under Chapter 7.
 In Chapter 13 cases, the Means Test calculates your disposable income, which is a factor in calculating your Chapter 13 plan payment.

 The information used to calculate the Bankruptcy Means Test changes based on current data compiled by the Internal Revenue Service and the Census Bureau.
 You must check for the current median income figures from the United States Trustee’s (UST’s) office.